fernandez-a/La-liga-fantasy-predictor/README.md

 As poetry is being used for the dependency managment , you need to install the .tom following the commands:

-1. If your python version is not compatible install it through pyenv.
+1. If your python version is not compatible install it through pyenv https://github.com/pyenv/pyenv.
 2. Once install: pyenv global 3.9.0
 3. poetry install